-As a family of 4, we look for good value, well-located accommodation wherever we travel.
-As you can imagine rooms for four in any city can be hard to come by and expensive when you do finally find them and this is no exception in London.
+Travelling as a family of 4, we look for good value, well-located accommodation wherever we travel.
+As you can imagine rooms for four in any city can be hard to come by and expensive when you do finally find them.
+This is no exception in London.
 We have stayed in hostels in Europe and Asia in the past and hope to do so in the future because they really work for us.
 So on our recent trip to London, we put the YHA Central London to the test!

 Have you stayed at a YHA Hostel?